Choose Well and Stay Well!

 - First aid items such as bandages, plasters, antiseptic and dressings.

 You can talk to your pharmacist in confidence and you don’t need an appointment.
-Most pharmacies now have a quiet consultation area where patients can discuss health problems in privacy.
+Most pharmacies now even have a quiet consultation area where patients can discuss health problems in privacy.

 Services from your local pharmacy include: